-Eliza Brink DNP, PMHNP-BC
+Eliza W Brink

 I grew up in a rural town in the Mid-Atlantic, and went to college at University of Vermont.
 It was during my undergraduate program that I was fortunate enough to travel abroad and volunteer.
 After college I spent time working abroad as a nurse for several years.
 My passion for travel and the amazing people I have met on my journeys have given me the invaluable experiences of learning about how health and mental health is culturally and socially impacted.
 I am keenly aware of how an individual’s culture and background can influence how they cope with and understand difficult situations and mental illness.